-Starting in June, freelancers are charged a sliding fee based on your lifetime billings with each client (across all contracts you’ve ever had with that client company).
+As a freelancer, you’re charged a sliding fee based on your lifetime billings with each non-Enterprise client.
+This includes all contracts you’ve ever had with that client.
 Service fees are the same whether the contracts are hourly or fixed-price.

-Agencies working with Marketplace and Pro clients are subject to the same pricing structure.
+Agencies working with non-Enterprise clients are subject to the same pricing structure.
 We calculate agency service fees based on total agency billings with a client across all contracts.
-This means that all contracts any of the agency’s freelancers have had with a single client count towards an agency’s lifetime billings with that client.
+This means that all agency contracts that any of the agency’s freelancers have had with a single client count towards an agency’s lifetime billings with that client.

 Rounding Estimated Earnings

-Anytime you see the rate calculator, it will estimate what you’ll earn (net take-home pay after fees) to help you bid accordingly.
-We say “estimated” because rounding may occur when the hours are invoiced (see examples below).
-We charge the client the exact billing rate you enter.
-Sometimes the resulting fee is a number with more than 2 decimal points that must be rounded to the nearest cent with each transaction.
+The rate calculator estimates your net take-home pay after fees to assist you in bidding accordingly.
+We charge the client the exact billing rate you enter, but sometimes the resulting fee is a number with more than two decimal points that must be rounded to the nearest cent with each transaction.